outoftheboxplugins/QuickActions-docs/add-custom-commands.md

 };
 ```

-then inside the implementation of `GetCommands` you can add your commands:
+Then inside the implementation of `GetCommands` you can add your commands:
 ```c++
 TArray<TSharedPtr<FQuickCommandEntry>> UMyCoolExtension::GetCommands(const FToolMenuContext& Context)
 {